istio-ecosystem/admiral/docs/Examples.md

 ### Global traffic policy

+Multicluster example is a prerequisite for the below example with Cluster 2 hosted in us-east-2 region.

-You can add a global traffic policy for the Greeting service to tie all requests to one of the clusters.
+You can add a global traffic policy for the Greeting service to distribute traffic between clusters in a certain ratio.

 ```bash
 kubectl apply -f $ADMIRAL_HOME/yaml/gtp.yaml
 ```

-Now, when you re-run demo requests, you should see them all being served from the us-west-2 cluster (cluster 1).
+Now, when you re-run demo requests, you should see 80% of them being served from the us-west-2 cluster (Cluster 1) and 20% of them being served from us-east-2 (Cluster 2).

+`Note`: You can add locality to your pods in Cluster 2 by using K8s standard region labels if your cluster if not running on a cloud provider like AWS.
+See these [requirements](https://istio.io/docs/ops/configuration/traffic-management/locality-load-balancing/#requirements)
 ### Cleanup

 Run the following script to cleanup admiral and its associated resources